The Organic Grains of Weatherbury Farm

 Weatherbury Farm doesn’t wait for grains to become trendy and seed to become available.
 We are constantly collecting small samples of different grains and growing them out to find varieties that are compatible with our region.
 For example, while people are starting to talk about einkorn, Weatherbury Farm has been growing einkorn on a plot scale since 2010 (Alpine Einkorn) and 2012 (Saxon Einkorn).

 We have also been growing Obsidian Emmer on a plot scale since 2012.
+Emmer products will be available at the December 2022 of farm flour pickup.

-Einkorn is a “founder crop,” — one of the eight plants domesticated by Pre-Pottery Neolithic farming communities.
+Einkorn is a “founder crop” — one of the eight plants domesticated by Pre-Pottery Neolithic farming communities.

 Einkorn is an important part of history as it required a sedentary lifestyle to grow and, thus marks the time when humans traded in hunting and gathering for permanent settlements.